akon47/ScreenRecorder/README.md

 - NAudio: https://github.com/naudio/NAudio

 ## 💁 Feature Request
-- If there is a feature you want, please request it in the Issue with the Feature Request label.
+- If you have any features you want, please request them on the [issues](https://github.com/akon47/ScreenRecorder/issues) with the **Feature Request** label.

 ## 🎆 Contributing
 - This project is an open source project.
 Anyone can contribute in any way.